alex-dow/frontend-maven-plugin-issue/README.md

-This project demonstrates that the frontend-maven-plugin has an issue when workspace package names have an "@" in its name.
+This project demonstrates that the frontend-maven-plugin has an issue when workspace package names have an "@prefix/" in its name.

+Check https://github.com/eirslett/frontend-maven-plugin/issues/1039 for more information